tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/rofi.png)
 > This is my rofi' s look.
 I change the color of default.

 ## 2022/03/31 Added mpris-widget which can play or pause music by mouse.
+It can also go to next song or previous song by mouse scroll up or down, which depends on your setting.
 Also, it can show the artist and song name playing.
 ![](/screenshot/add-mpris-widget.png)
 ---